An easy recipe for chewy gluten free coconut macaroons, sweetened with honey. No condensed milk, no sugar! Just four wholesome ingredients.

 - Add the coconut.
 Mix well, with a spatula, to combine.

-- Using a 2-tablespoon scoop , scoop out the cookies and place on the prepared baking sheets.
+- Using a 2-tablespoon scoop, portion out the cookies and place on the prepared baking sheets.
 Flatten the top a little with the back of a spoon.

 - Bake 20 minutes, until the macaroons are deeply golden and your kitchen is filled with the most amazing aroma of sweet toasted coconut.

-- Cool 5 minutes on the baking sheets, then use a spatula to transfer the cookies to a cooling rack.
+- Cool 5 minutes on the baking sheets, then use a spatula to transfer the cookies to a cooling rack and cool 10 more minutes.